TG-jsova/gstreamer/README.md

 # Desktop Streamer with Self-Healing

 A robust, self-healing GStreamer-based desktop streaming service with comprehensive monitoring and automated recovery capabilities.
-This system captures your second monitor and streams it via HLS (HTTP Live Streaming) with built-in health monitoring, automatic recovery, and real-time alerts.
+This system captures your second monitor and streams it via HLS (HTTP Live Streaming) with built-in health monitoring, automatic recovery, and real-time alerts. **Optimized for 24/7 kiosk operation with Unity workloads.**

 ## 🚀 Features